Nikav7/Assignment_7_Veronica/README.md

 3) A Coqui TTS demo to train glow-tts model on a custom dataset --> Assignment7_Veronica_ab.ipynb

-and the python file used used for training on ab_dataset--> train_glowtts_ab.py
+and the python file used for training on ab_dataset--> train_glowtts_ab.py

 you need to upload this file to your drive if you to want to give it a try.